-According to media reports, concerns about manufacturers with respect to social responsibility likely stems from large numbers of manufacturing companies in such industries as sports, apparel and electronic products outsourcing their sewing, assembly and manufacturing operations to outside factories.
-Furthermore, the social responsibility expected of manufacturers has expanded in scope to encompass large, medium and small size suppliers that provide parts and materials to factories.
+According to media reports, concerns about manufacturers with respect to social responsibility stem from large numbers of manufacturing companies in such industries as sports, apparel and electronic products outsourcing their sewing, assembly and manufacturing operations to outside factories.
+Furthermore, the social responsibility expected of manufacturers has expanded in scope to encompass large-, medium- and small-size suppliers that provide parts and materials to factories.

-Canon Group manufacturing companies conduct business while adhering to Group policies regarding such matters as human rights, labor, the environment, legal compliance, procurement and security, including the “Canon Group CSR Basic Statement,” the “Canon Group Code of Conduct” and the “Canon Group Environmental Charter.”
-When necessary, each administrative office, product operation headquarters and auditing office at Canon Inc. verify the situation at Group companies as a whole, be they in Japan or overseas, from the standpoints of internal controls and risk management.
+Canon Group manufacturing companies conduct business while adhering to Group policies regarding such matters as human rights, labor, the environment, legal compliance, procurement and security, including the Canon Group CSR Basic Statement, the Canon Group Code of Conduct and the Canon Group Environmental Charter.
+When necessary, Headquarters divisions, products operations, and audit divisions at Canon Inc. verify the situation at Group companies as a whole, be they in Japan or overseas, from the standpoints of internal controls and risk management.

-The Canon Group offices, factories and manufacturing companies are engaged in partnerships with several thousand suppliers unaffiliated with the Canon Group, from whom they purchase considerable numbers of such components as electronic parts, mechanical parts, units and materials.
+Canon Group offices, plants and manufacturing companies are engaged in partnerships with several thousand suppliers unaffiliated with the Canon Group, from whom they purchase considerable numbers of such components as electronic parts, mechanical parts, units and materials.
 Procurement divisions at Canon Inc. headquarters and Group manufacturing companies periodically review and evaluate the social responsibility of these suppliers.
-In particular, Canon may choose to terminate business with suppliers if they fail to meet established standards of laws and ordinances including human rights.
-In 2018, Canon established the “Canon Supplier CSR Guidelines” in order to clarify the social responsibility standards suppliers must adhere to.
+In particular, Canon may choose to terminate business with suppliers if they fail to abide by laws and ordinances covering such areas as human rights and labor.
+In 2018, Canon established the Canon Supplier CSR Guidelines to clarify the social responsibility standards suppliers must adhere to.
 Canon also requires that these companies urge their own upstream suppliers to do the same.

 Among aspects of social responsibility, child labor and forced labor in particular are areas of growing concern.
-Within the scope of our 2017 survey of Canon Group companies and suppliers, no problems were found with respect to child labor or forced labor.
+Within the scope of our 2018 survey of Canon Group companies and suppliers, no problems were found with respect to child labor or forced labor.